Hyperk\"ahler manifolds: Hyperk ahler manifolds

 of hypersurfaces, where $K$ runs over the countable set of primitive, rank-2, signature-$(1,1)$ sublattices of $\Lkkk[m]$ containing $h_\tau$, the group $\Pic(X)$ is generated by $H$.\ We let $\cD_{\tau,K} \subset\cP_\tau$ be the image of $ \P(K^\bot\otimes\C)$ and set, for each positive integer $d$,

-The inverse image in ${}^m\!\!\cM_\tau$ of $\bigcup_d \cD_{\tau,d}$ by the period map is called the {\em Noether--Lefschetz locus.}\ It consists of (isomorphism classes of) \hKm s of $\KKK^{[m]}$-type with a polarization of type $\tau$ whose Picard group has rank at least 2.
+(these are {\em Heegner divisors}; see Section~\ref{sec17}).\ The inverse image in ${}^m\!\!\cM_\tau$ of $\bigcup_d \cD_{\tau,d}$ by the period map is called the {\em Noether--Lefschetz locus.}\ It consists of (isomorphism classes of) \hKm s of $\KKK^{[m]}$-type with a polarization of type $\tau$ whose Picard group has rank at least 2.

 \begin{lemm} Fix a polarization type $\tau$ and a positive integer $d$.\ The subset $\cD_{\tau,d}$ is a finite union of (algebraic) hypersurfaces of $\cP_\tau $. \end{lemm}

 \begin{proof} Let $K$ be a primitive, rank-2, signature-$(1,1)$ sublattice of $\Lkkk[m]$ containing $h_\tau$ and let $\kappa$ be a generator of $K\cap h_\tau^\bot$.\ Since $K$ has signature $(1,1)$, we have $\kappa^2<0$ and the formula from~\cite[Lemma~7.5]{ghssur} reads